Fact-checked by the ZeroinDaily editorial team

 Collaboration Tools Inside Meetings

 Zoom offers a native AI Companion at no additional cost on paid plans, providing real-time meeting summaries, action item extraction, and live transcription.
-Teams has Microsoft Copilot, a more powerful AI assistant, but it requires a separate add-on license at $30 per user per month.
+Teams has Microsoft Copilot, a more capable AI assistant, but it requires a separate add-on license at $30 per user per month.
 For AI-driven productivity features, as highlighted in our look at AI tools saving small businesses time in 2026, the cost difference here is significant.

 Which App Integrates Better with Business Tools?

-Microsoft Teams integrates more deeply with enterprise software suites, especially the Microsoft ecosystem.
+Teams integrates more deeply with enterprise software suites, especially the Microsoft ecosystem.
 Zoom integrates more broadly with third-party tools, making it stronger for diverse or non-Microsoft environments.

 Microsoft 365 and Third-Party Integrations